latchjack/monitoring-test/frontend/README.md

 + Git & GitHub

 ## Release History
++ 2.0 - Improved code on all components.
+Fixed all the errors.
+Fixed Show page for the individual films.
+Added linechart using timeseries data on the Time page.
+Added styling to match company colours and website styling.

-+ 1.0 - This was built within the 4 hour limit, any improvements I've planned to implement will be done in a new repository.
++ 1.0 - ~~This was built within the 4 hour limit, any improvements I've planned to implement will be done in a new repository.~~

 ## Getting Started
 If you would like to start this project please fork and in the Terminal, CD into the `frontend` directory.
 Once there, `yarn` to install dependencies.
 Then `yarn start` to get the project running.
 You can then navigate to `http://localhost:3000` to view the project.